sdthompson1/babylon/README.md

 babylon src/*.c` to make an optimised `babylon` executable in the current directory.

-Alternatively, you can install the "Shake" build system from https://shakebuild.com.
+(Alternatively, you can install the "Shake" build system from https://shakebuild.com.
 Then you will be able to use the Shakefile.hs that I created.
 This gives the ability to do incremental builds, as opposed to a full rebuild.
-This is only really necessary if you intend to work on the compiler itself, however (the "gcc" command given above probably works well enough for most users).
+This is only really necessary if you intend to work on the compiler itself, however -- the "gcc" command given above probably works well enough for most users.)

 As well as building the compiler, you will need to make sure that at least one (and preferably all three) of the commands `z3`,